Night of the Living Homeless: Plot

-After a buildup of homeless people in South Park, Kyle recommends that they do something about it, and Cartman agrees.
+After a buildup of homeless people in South Park, Kyle recommends that they do something about it, and Eric Cartman agrees.
 Cartman announces that he will jump over them on his skateboard, wearing a cape, insisting that it was Kyle's idea.
-The town council has also taken notice of the problem, but the Park County's expert on homelessness advises that if no-one gives them anything, they will leave.
+The town council has also taken notice of the problem, and the Park County's expert on homelessness advises that if no one gives them anything, they will leave.

-Kyle feels bad for the homeless, and gives one of them twenty dollars that he was originally saving up for a new Xbox game, but the homeless man just asks Kyle for more money.
+Kyle Broflovski feels bad for the homeless and gives one of them twenty dollars that he was originally saving up for a new Xbox game, but the homeless man asks Kyle for more money.
 The number of homeless immediately grows dramatically, and they wander everywhere asking for change in a zombie-like manner.
-Randy, the Stotches, Jimbo, and Gerald Broflovski wind up stranded on top of the town Community Center, with hordes of homeless below.
-Gerald tries to make it through the homeless to get to the bus, but gives them all his change, only to realize that he has no money for the bus, to which Randy then proclaims "He has become one of them!".
+Randy Marsh, the Stephen and Linda Stotch, Jimbo Kern, and Gerald Broflovski wind up stranded on top of the town Community Center, with hordes of homeless below.
+Gerald tries to make it through the homeless to get to the bus, but gives them all his change, only to realize that he has no money for the bus, to which Randy then proclaims "He's become one of them!"

 The boys escape the horde of homeless in the sewers and head for the home of the homeless expert.
-He informs the boys that homeless people actually live on change, almost like food.
+He informs the boys that homeless people actually live on change, like food.
 He tells them that the nearby town of Evergreen had solved a similar homeless problem, and that they should travel there and find out what they did.
 Once they leave, homeless people try to get into his home, and he shoots himself in the head to "take the easy way out."
 This fails to work, since he consistently shoots himself nine times in various non-lethal areas of the head and torso (a close parody of the Curtis "50 Cent" Jackson shooting).
 As the boys travel, more adults escape to the Community Center roof.
-One of the adults, Glenn, is able to call his wife on his cellphone after getting a signal and discovers that, because of the high numbers of homeless in South Park, the property values have plummeted and his house has been repossessed, thus making him homeless, and Randy immediately points his shotgun at Glenn to make sure he doesn't become one of them.
-Glenn begins to ask the others for change to put his belongings in storage, and then Randy shoots Glenn's head off with the shotgun because of him behaving like the homeless afterwards.
+One of the adults, Glenn, is able to call his wife on his cellphone after getting a signal and discovers that, because of the high numbers of homeless in South Park, the property values have plummeted and his house has been repossessed, thus making him homeless, and Randy immediately points his shotgun at Glenn.
+Glenn begins to ask the others for change to put his belongings in storage, and Randy kills him.